All Episodes

 In the Soviet Union, they had them.

-They were called Pravda and Isvestia.
+They were called Pravda and Izvestia.

-Uh as I said, I just did this uh a couple of months ago as a faraway line.
+As I said, I just did this a couple of months ago as a throwaway line, then now it's happened for real.

-I had a very interesting conversation once with a big time Hollywood star.
+I had a very interesting conversation once with a big-time Hollywood star.

 I won't embarrass him by mentioning him.